 Innovative approaches to methodological challenges facing ageing cohort studies

-Rebecca Landy (QMW): A simulation of 1946 birth cohort data under three missing data mechanisms (MCAR, MAR and MNAR), using three missing data methods - complete case, multiple imputation and Heckman selection.
-This session takes the student through the STATA syntax used when applying these missing data methods.
+A simulation of 1946 birth cohort data using three different missing data mechanisms- complete case, multiple imputation and Heckman selection.

 Adjusting for non-ignorable non-response in a longitudinal analysis of residential mobility

 14:45-15:30 Jenny Head, Whitehall II study, UCL